 Tŷ Pawb hosted a unique hip-hop theatre event last month when ‘Breakin’ Convention: Open Art Surgery Wales’ came to Wrexham.

-The premise was that aspiring dancers, rappers, DJs, spoken-word artists or graffiti writers brought their talents to hip-hop pioneer Jonzi D, Ivan Blackstock and Anthony Lennon.
+Firstly, the premise was that aspiring dancers, rappers, DJs, spoken-word artists or graffiti writers.
+Brought their talents to hip-hop pioneer Jonzi D, Ivan Blackstock and Anthony Lennon.
 Jonzi D then helped them develop their ideas to showcase their act in front of a live audience at Tŷ Pawb.

-This unique event, which took place at the end of a week of intense research and development, presented six new short works to the audience who were then invited to critique, provide feedback and ask questions to the artists involved.
+This unique event, which took place at the end of a week of intense research and development.
+Presented six new short works to the audience.
+Who were to critique, provide feedback and ask questions to the artists involved.

 Open Art Surgery was not about presenting finished work.
-The focus was to develop theatre skills within hip-hop artists and to experiment with new ideas that could be developed in the future and to break down the fourth wall to allow the audience to engage with the artists.
+Moreover, the focus was to develop theatre skills within hip-hop artists.
+To experiment with new ideas that could be developed in the future and to break down the fourth wall to allow the audience to engage with the artists.

 The event was a resounding success and we’ve been lucky enough to get some first-hand accounts from those present: